Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/README.md

 # GitHub for Technical Writers

-GitHub is the most important tool for developers and with so many different companies doing open source it is also getting an important tool for technical writers.
+GitHub is the most important tool for developers and with so many different companies doing open source it is also becoming an important tool for technical writers.
 A technical writer with experience in Git and GitHub is really valuable.

 This workshop teaches some basics and gives you an opportunity to try out GitHub on your own.
 It consists of two parts: